MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

  ## Web recorder

- To automate a web application:
+ To record a flow that automates web applications:

 1. Create a new desktop flow and select **Web recorder** in the toolbar of the flow designer.